torvik-lang/torvik-lang.github.io/content/index.md

 ```
 rune update            # update to the latest release
-rune update v1.3       # or pin: a release with 1.3.x
+rune update v1.4       # or pin: the newest 1.4.x release
 rune version           # see what you're running
 ```

 `rune update` fetches the release, verifies it, and swaps it in place;
 `rune uninstall` removes the toolchain cleanly if you ever want it gone.
+See the [rune page](/rune) for the full command set.

 ## Why Torvik